slejennings/Burrow-Occupant-Chemical-Profiles/README.md

     *Columns:*

      - File: unique identifier that contains multiple pieces of information.
 Bkgd indicates the sample came from the background (forest floor).
 Alternatively, Burr indicates the sample came from inside a burrow.
 The numbers that follow Bkgd or Burr (e.g., BurrXXX) denote the unique ID number associated with the marked burrow where the sample was collected.
 The information after the first underscore is the Site.
 The study area was divided into 3 seperate areas of marked storm-petrel burrows that are referred to as Sites (e.g., Site1, Site2, Site3).
 The final number after the second underscore is the replicate number (e.g., _1, _2, _3); as each sample was analyzed in triplicate, this number is either 1, 2 or 3.

      - Name:

      - Type: Bkgd or Burr.
-Identifies if the sample was taken inside the burrow (Burr) or from the forest floor outside the burrow (Bkgd)
+Identifies if the sample was taken inside the burrow (Burr) or from the forest floor outside the burrow (Bkgd).

      - Location:

-     - Burrow: the unique ID number associated with the sampled burrow
+     - Burrow: the unique ID number associated with the sampled burrow.

      - Site: Site1, Site2 or Site3.
-Marks the site within the larger study area where the sample was collected
+Marks the site within the larger study area where the sample was collected.

-     - Feathers: Y or N. Denotes whether there is a feather sample(s) from occupant(s) of this burrow that will be used to examine the degree of overlap between the burrow and the bird
+     - Feathers: Y or N. Denotes whether there is a feather sample(s) from occupant(s) of this burrow that will be used to examine the degree of overlap between the burrow and the bird.

-     - Occupied: Y or N. Denotes whether the burrow was actively used by nesting birds during the study year
+     - Occupied: Y or N. Denotes whether the burrow was actively used by nesting birds during the study year.

-     - Pair: Y or N. Indicates whether there are feather samples from both indivduals that occupied this burrow (aka a breeding pair)
+     - Pair: Y or N. Indicates whether there are feather samples from both indivduals that occupied this burrow (aka a breeding pair).

      - IS_Area: the peak area of the internal standard compounds that was added to each sample (0.5mL of 25 mg/L d8-naphthalene in 100% ethanol).

      - Wet_Soil_Mass: mass of the sample that was used for chemical analysis in grams.
 Scent compounds were extracted from the headspace above soil samples that were thawed from frozen but still moist/wet.
 This measurement reflects the mass of the sample immediately prior to starting the extraction process.

      - WaterPercentage: the percentage of water in soil at each location.
 This value was determined by drying approximately 2 grams of soil in an oven for 24 hours, and comparing the initial (wet) mass with the resulting dry mass to obtain the percentage of the original sample that was water and had evaporated during the drying process.

 4)	featherpeakarea.csv